dotnet/docs-maui/docs/fundamentals/windows.md

 - `X`, of type `double`, specifies the X coordinate of the window on Windows.
 - `Y`, of type `double`, specifies the Y coordinate of the window on Windows.

-::: moniker-end

 These properties, with the exception of the `Overlays` property, are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 <!-- Todo: Is/will Title be shown on desktop platforms? -->

 The `Window` class defines the following events:

-::: moniker range="=net-maui-6.0"

-- `Created`, which is raised when the window is created.
-- `Resumed`, which is raised when the window is resumed from a sleeping state.
-- `Activated`, which is raised when the window is activated.
-- `Deactivated`, which is raised when the window is deactivated.
-- `Stopped`, which is raised when the window is stopped.
-- `Destroying`, which is raised when the window is destroyed.
-- `Backgrounding`, with an accompanying `BackgroundingEventArgs` object, which is raised on iOS and Mac Catalyst when the window is closed or enters a background state.
-This event can be used to persist any `string` state to the `State` property of the `BackgroundingEventArgs` object, which the OS will preserve until it's time to resume the window.
-When the window is resumed the state is provided via the `IActivationState` argument to the `CreateWindow` method.
-- `DisplayDensityChanged`, with an accompanying `DisplayDensityChangedEventArgs` object, which is raised on Android and Windows when the effective dots per inch (DPI) for the window has changed.

-::: moniker-end

-::: moniker range=">=net-maui-7.0"

 - `Created`, which is raised when the window is created.
 - `Resumed`, which is raised when the window is resumed from a sleeping state.